glaciers-in-archives/snowman/README.md

 #### Defining queries

-SPARQL queries provide data to views but because a single query can be used for multiple views and even partial rendering all your SPARQL files should be located in the `queries` directory(or child directories) of your project.
+SPARQL queries provide data to views, but, because a single query can be used for multiple views and even partial rendering, all your SPARQL files should be located in the `queries` directory (or child directories) of your project.
 Let's put this in `queries/works.rq`.

 ```sparql
 SELECT ?qid ?title ?workLabel WHERE {